 When it comes to creating job descriptions, our motto is ‘to be clear is to be kind’.
 Make it clear to them how they can know when they’re exceeding or meeting expectations.

-If you’re a PdM, product owner, or founder wanting to build a product team, you’ve got quite the journey ahead of you.
-Check out this podcast episode where Crema co-founders George and Dan discuss the best practices of growing your own product team, including finding the right talent, perfecting your hiring process, and retaining talent.
+If you’re a product owner or founder wanting to build up a product team, there’s a journey ahead.
+Check out our podcast where Crema co-founders George and Dan discuss the best practices of growing your own product team, including finding the right talent, perfecting your hiring process, and retaining talent.

 If you think you may benefit from outside support, we can help.
 Our coaches are helping teams at global service organizations to level up their product culture.
 Get in touch to learn more.